Itanium: Linux

 After the successful completion of Project Trillian, the resulting Linux kernel was used by all of the manufacturers of Itanium systems (HP, IBM, Dell, SGI, Fujitsu, Unisys, Hitachi, and Groupe Bull).
 With the notable exception of HP, Linux is either the primary OS or the only OS the manufacturer supports for Itanium.
 Ongoing free and open source software support for Linux on Itanium subsequently coalesced at Gelato.

 Distribution support

+In 2003, Debian 3.0 (Woody) had support for Itanium.
 In 2005, Fedora Linux started adding support for Itanium and Novell added support for SUSE Linux.
 In 2007, CentOS added support for Itanium in a new release.